cyberark/ansible-role-conjur/README.md

 ## Installation

-The Conjur role can be installed using the following:
+Install the Conjur role using the following syntax:

 ```sh-session
 $ ansible-galaxy install cyberark.conjur